Lost in Buenos Aires

 Busy street in Buenos Aires

-… or how complicated it can be to take the bus in Buenos Aires – and how you can prevent it.
-I don’t know when I felt so lost the last time, but I was sure I would laugh about this story afterwards.
+… or how complicated it can be to take the bus in Buenos Aires – and what you can do to avoid getting as lost as I did.
+I can’t recall the last time I felt so disoriented and lost, but I was certain I would laugh about this story later on.

 Cars driving on a street in Buenos Aires